The firm’s fourth outlet combines retail, spa and a café to give its consumers a holistic wellness experience.

 “The digital innovations at Porcelain Origins also help us understand our clients' changing skincare needs.
 Our AI algorithms will help create a smarter, more dynamic feedback loop for us to better develop products and services.”

 Ng said it was her goal to use technology and transform her retail business.
-To learn more, she travelled to Silicone Valley to study various business there.
+To learn more, she travelled to Silicon Valley to study various business there.